unicode-org/message-format-wg/spec/registry.md

 for **standard** and **optional** functions.
 Such _options_ MUST use an implementation-specific _namespace_.

-Implementations MAY _accept_ additional _option_ values for _options_ defined here, although care needs to be exercised to ensure interoperability and to avoid collisions with future standardization.
+Implementations MAY _accept_ additional _option_ values for _options_ defined here.
-There is no namespace mechanism for _option_ values, however, the [stability policy](#stability-policy) for this specification permits only the ranges a-z, A-Z, and 0-9 in _option_ values.
-Implementation-defined values SHOULD use a distinguishing character or character sequence, such as by prefixing with a `_` U+005F LOW LINE, to ensure that they don't collide with future standardization.

-> [!NOTE]
-> The [Stability Policy](/spec#stability-policy) allows for updates to
-> Default Registry functions to add support for new options.
+However, such values might become defined with a different meaning in the future, including with a different, incompatible name or using an incompatible value space.
+Supporting implementation-specific _option_ values for **standard** or **optional** functions is NOT RECOMMENDED.

+Future versions of this specification MAY define additional _options_ and _option_ values, subject to the rules in the [Stability Policy](#stability-policy), for _functions_ found in this specification.
-> As implementations are permitted to ignore options that they do not support,
-> it is possible to write messages using options not defined below
-> which currently format with no error, but which could produce errors
-> when formatted with a later edition of the Default Registry.
+As implementations are permitted to ignore _options_ that they do not support, it is possible to write _messages_ using _options_ not defined below which currently format with no error, but which could produce errors when formatted with a later edition of this specification.
-> Therefore, using options not explicitly defined here is NOT RECOMMENDED.
+Therefore, using _options_ not explicitly defined here is NOT RECOMMENDED.

 ## String Value Selection and Formatting